American dies of coronavirus in China; five Britons infected in French Alps

 The virus has spread to 27 countries and regions, according to a Reuters count based on official reports, infecting more than 330 people.
 Two deaths have been reported outside mainland China - in Hong Kong and the Philippines.
 Both victims were Chinese nationals.

-A WHO-led international team investigating the outbreak will leave for China on Monday or Tuesday.
+The head of a WHO-led international team investigating the outbreak will leave for China on Monday or Tuesday.
 WHO expert Mike Ryan said the number of new cases in Hubei had stabilized over the last four days, “which may reflect the impact of control measures put in place”.

 The latest patients include five British nationals staying in the same chalet at a ski village in Haute-Savoie in the Alps, health officials said, raising fears of further infections at a busy period in the ski season.